SelinaWang/SoftSysSiz/reports/proposal.md

 ## Project Goals

 The goal of our project is explore the C stack vulnerabilities and smashing the C stack for fun (and maybe profit).
-The lower bound of our project is complete all the exercises in this cyber security guide and gain a good understanding of the buffer overflow vulnerabilities.
+The lower bound of our project is to complete all the exercises in this cyber security guide and gain a good understanding of the buffer overflow vulnerabilities.
 Our stretch goals include looking into some common cyber security tools that are listed on the guide.

 ## Learning Goals

-Our learning goals include learning C more intimately especially the C stack.
-We also hope to tap our feet into the wild world of cyber security and how attacks can be created and addressed.
+Our learning goals include learning C more intimately, especially the C stack.
+We also hope to tap into the wild world of cyber security and how attacks can be created and addressed.

 ## Resources